 When businesses, establishments, and service providers encounter a person using a service dog, there are only certain things they may ask of the person.

-Business must not:
+Businesses must not:

-- Ask about the nature or extent of someone’s disability
+- Ask about a disability

 - Is your animal a service animal?